vinegm/Numdle/README.md

 <h2>The Player</h2>

-To change the current player you can simple click on the profile icon and type a new player nickname, it doesn't use a login system for symplicity
+To change the current player you can simply click on the profile icon and type a new player nickname, it doesn't use a login system for symplicity

 ![image](https://github.com/vinegm/Numdle/assets/117782568/e1310417-1b21-4adf-b8c0-e65442c26892)